-This paper investigates stability of LRS BI universe by taking linear interactions of phantom and tachyon fields coupled with DM via phase space analysis.
+This paper aims to investigate the stability of LRS BI universe model by taking linear interactions of phantom and tachyon fields coupled with DM through phase space analysis.
 The plan of the paper is as follows.
-In section \textbf{2}, we provide some basic formalism for evolution equations.
-An autonomous system of equations is developed by introducing normalized dimensionless variables.
-Section \textbf{3} deals with dynamical analysis of interacting phantom energy and DM by taking three different forms of interactions.
-We discuss phase space analysis of tachyon field coupled with DM in section \textbf{4}.
+In section \textbf{2}, we provide some basic formalism for the evolution equations.
+An autonomous system of equations is developed by defining normalized dimensionless variables.
+Section \textbf{3} deals with the dynamical analysis of the universe model by taking three different forms of interactions between phantom energy and DM.
+We also study the phase space analysis of tachyon field coupled with DM in section \textbf{4}.
 Section \textbf{5} deals with the formulation of power-law scale factor.
-Finally, we conclude our results in the last section.
+Finally, we summarize our findings in the last section.